wp-plugins/wtg-tasks-manager/readme.txt

 * Feature Changes
     * Import Tasks CSV: new tab on Tasks page for importing .csv file - it is a basic importer, if you need more done to it please make a request in the plugins forum
     * Automatically generated task titles (not handy for everyone) shortened from 50 to 30 characters.
+    * New Project Focus: the ability to focus on a single project, hiding tasks for all other projects, this is on a per user basis with the focused project ID stored in user meta.
 * Technical Information
     * Fix in tasknew() which will allow post excerpt (short description) to be set when it has not been by user.
+    * postbox_content_footer() function improved including documentation added.
 * Known Issues
-    * Search ability still to be complete.
+    * Search abilities are limited.
     * Posts view "All" does not show all posts - I think it is a WordPress limitation at this time when using custom statuses.
 I'll seek a workaround like hooking into the query.
-    * post-new.php (Create Task) view cannot be used yet - it does not have all required fields.
+    * post-new.php (Create Task) view cannot be used properly yet - it does not have all required fields.
 Please use form provided on plugins own pages until it is improved.

 == Plugin Author ==